oneapi-src/level-zero-spec/scripts/tools/PROG.md

 - If the value of a callback is nullptr, then it will be ignored.

 The callbacks are defined as a collection of per-API function pointers, with the following parameters:
-- "_params_t* params": a structure capturing the current value of the input and output parameters passed to the API
+- "_params_t* params": a structure capturing pointers to the input and output parameters of the current instance
 - "::${x}_result_t result": the current value of the return value
-- "void* pGlobalUserData": the user's global pointer for the current tracer
+- "void* pGlobalUserData": the user's global pointer for the callback's tracer
-- "void** ppLocalUserData": a tracer-unique storage location for passing data from the prologue to the epilogue
+- "void** ppLocalUserData": a per-instance, per-tracer storage location for passing data from the prologue to the epilogue

 The followsing sample code demonstrates a basic usage of API tracing: